-The majority (92%) agreed that universities should clearly state on the student's transcript if a student has comped on online degree.
-This will give potential employees clear information of how the candidate obtained his/her degree.
-This research indicates that in the area of online classes' shows that most online degrees will give examinations with little or no supervision, compared to traditional classes where examination is supervised (Stack, 2015).
-Furthermore, data in this area indicates higher self-reported instances of cheating in online classes compared to traditional class settings (Lanier, 2006; Moten, et al., 2013).
+This research indicates that most online degrees will give examinations with little or no supervision, compared to traditional classes where examination is supervised (Stack, 2015;

+Cerimagic).
+Furthermore, data in this area indicates higher self-reported instances of cheating in online degrees compared to a traditional university settings (Lanier, 2006; Moten, et al., 2013).
 According to researchers such as Means et al., (2010), students perform better in an online setting, which may indicate that some students are cheating.